briansworth/dev/_posts/2017-11-5-Get-List-of-Installed-Applications.md

 ---

 <p>
-  Getting a list of installed applications like something a lot of admin would like to do.<br>
+  Getting a list of installed applications seems like something a lot of Windows admins would like to do.<br>
   Unfortuneately, there isn't an Out-of-the-Box way to do this with PowerShell.
 </p>

 ### Common ways of listing applications

+#### Win32_Product
 <p>
-  The most common method that I have seen is a simple Wmi call to the Win_Product class.
+  The most common method that I have seen is a simple WMI query to the Win_Product class.
 </p>

 ```powershell
 gwmi Win32_Product
 ```

 <p>
   The first thing you will notice about this method, is that it takes a very long time to populate the list.
   Also, this will only retreive MSI installed applications.
-  Anything installed by another method (exe) will not show up here.
+  Anything installed by another method (like exe) will not show up here.
 </p>

-#### A faster way
+#### Win32Reg_AddRemoveProduct
-There is another class that is much better than the above; but, it will **only exist if your machine or the target machine has an SCCM/SMS client installed on it.**<br>
+This class is much better than the above; but, it will **only exist if your machine or the target machine has an SCCM/SMS client installed on it.**<br>
-The class is Win32Reg_AddRemovePrograms
-(there is also Win32Reg_AddRemovePrograms64).
-This class is much faster at retrieve this info, although I have not used it very much.
+This class is much faster at retrieve this info, although I have not used it very much because of this prerequisite.

 ```powershell
 gwmi Win32Reg_AddRemovePrograms